RichardSneyd/coding-kata-platform-backend/readme.md

 # Users

 Only ADMIN accounts can create new users.
+While you can create new users individually here, such as for ADMIN accounts (trainers etc), it is generally best practice to create USER accounts (students) when you create a new cohort via the CohortController, documented below.
+This is the fastest and most efficient approach.

 New User: POST `/admin/users/`, with in input of the format: